AdobeDocs/analytics.en/help/import/data-connectors/emarsys-overview/emarsys-wizard.md

 The Data Connectors Integration Wizard steps you through the Data Connectors integration process.

-1. Log in to the [!DNL Adobe Experience Cloud].
+1. Log in to [!DNL Adobe Experience Cloud].
 1. Click **[!UICONTROL Analytics]** > **[!UICONTROL Admin]** > **[!UICONTROL All admin]** > **[!UICONTROL Report suite access]** and make that the desired report suite is active.
 1. Click **[!UICONTROL Admin]** > **[!UICONTROL All admin]** > **[!UICONTROL Data connectors]**.